reportportal/agent-js-webdriverio/README.md

 }
 ```

+This option may also be useful when running several test suites in parallel on different machines.
 **Note:** In case of running specs in parallel on several machines, it is recommended to finish the launch after the test execution in a separate step within your CI pipeline.

 ### Option 2